NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 -- *Slide End* --

-**A** False - Sadly it's been proved that not only is our memory of what we experience highly unreliable, it's even posssible to plant false remembered experiences through clever questions.
+**A** False - Sadly it's been proved that not only is our memory of what we experience highly unreliable, it's even possible to plant false remembered experiences through clever questions.

 -- *Slide* --